Interested in opening your home to a shelter animal by fostering?

 • You must have reliable transportation for shuttling animal(s) to the shelter for checkups or vaccinations, vet appointments, or evacuating them in case of an emergency.

 • You must have a schedule that allows you to meet the needs of foster animals in your care.

 The length of foster assignments varies based on the needs of the animal.
-You will receive an approximate duration before you commit to an animal.
 Some of our youngest foster animals need around the clock care including feedings every 2-3 hours while other foster animals can be left at home for up to ten hours at a time.
 We will match you with a foster assignment that works with your schedule, availability, and interests.

 Animal Friends of the Valleys is proud to provide all the necessary training, supplies and support you will need to care for your foster animals.
 This includes things like bowls, bedding, toys and crates as well as bigger expenses like food, litter, medication and veterinary services.

-YES!
 Foster volunteers often fall in love with a pet they are fostering and it is indeed acceptable to adopt your foster pet.
-However, the foster program’s intended purpose is not to facilitate foster-to-adopt scenarios and is not meant as a “trial period” for adopting an animal.
 Foster adoptions are still subject to the same city ordinances as any other application, an example would be that our jurisdiction only allows a maximum of 4 dogs in one household.

 Yes it is.
 Fosters definitely need the ability to say goodbye, and it can be a bittersweet moment to see the animal(s) you cared for going to their forever home.
 Please remember that fostering is a temporary situation and letting go of one foster pet enables you to help another in need.
 Although each adoption saves a life, a great foster parent can save many lives by socializing and rehabilitating pets that need a little extra time and care to be ready for a forever home.